NASA's Insight lander finds Mars is an active world, at least underground

 "If it turns out there is liquid magma on Mars, and if we can pinpoint where the planet is most geologically active, it might guide future missions searching for the potential for life."

-Discuss: NASA InSight lander reveals Mars is highly active below the surface
+Discuss: Mars has a whole lotta 'marsquakes' going on, NASA InSight lander reveals

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.